Synthesis and materialization of a reaction-diffusion French flag pattern

 \textbf{ During embryo development, patterns of protein concentration appear in response to morphogen gradients.
-The archetypal pattern is the French flag composed of three chemically-distinct zones separated by sharp borders.
-Chemical concentration serves the underlying cells both as an indicator of location and as a fate selector.
-This strategy could be advantageously transposed to engineer materials capable of morphogenesis, however synthetic analogues of the French flag, let alone their materialization, have remained elusive.
-Here we introduce an experimental model of gradient-induced pattern formation and its coupling to a material.
-We engineered artificial analogues of transcriptional networks based on short DNA single strands that interpret a morphogen gradient.
-Firstly, bistable networks created immobile, sharp and long-lasting concentration fronts.
-Secondly, the combination of two bistable circuits generated a French flag pattern whose phenotype was reprogrammed by network mutation.
-Finally, the patterns controlled the macroscopic organization of a complex material, namely DNA-decorated particles.
-This experimental framework could be used to test morphogenetic models and design programmable materials capable of morphogenesis. }
+These patterns provide spatial and chemical information that directs the fate of the underlying cells.
+Here, we emulate this process within non-living matter and demonstrate the autonomous structuration of a synthetic material.
+Firstly, we use DNA-based reaction networks to synthesize a French flag, an archetypal pattern composed of three chemically-distinct zones with sharp borders whose synthetic analogue has remained elusive.
+A bistable network within a shallow concentration gradient creates an immobile, sharp and long-lasting concentration front through a reaction-diffusion mechanism.
+The combination of two bistable circuits generates a French flag pattern whose 'phenotype' can be reprogrammed by network mutation.
+Secondly, these concentration patterns control the macroscopic organization of DNA-decorated particles, inducing a French flag pattern of colloidal aggregation.
+This experimental framework could be used to test reaction-diffusion models and fabricate soft materials following an autonomous developmental program. }